Moosieus/paradedb-elixir-api-proposal/readme.md

 )
 ```

-Options for all other calls could be passed as keyword lists. `paradedb.fuzzy_term` serves a good example as it accepts 3 optional arguments, `distance`, `transpose_cost_one`, and `prefix`.
+Options for all other calls could be passed as keyword lists. `paradedb.fuzzy_term` serves a good example as it accepts 3 optional arguments, `distance`, `transpose_cost_one`, and `prefix`:
 ```elixir
 from(
   c in Call,